priyesh2/Wordpress_and_Drupal/README.md

  - We have used tags like drupal , wordpress , stack (stack is required for installation of both wordpress and drupal)

-   drupal - for druapl installation
+   drupal - for drupal installation

    wordpress - for wordpress installation